-Rosenthal, a Democrat, was the representative for New York's 7th congressional district from 1983 to 1984.
+Rosenthal was the representative for New York’s 7th congressional district and was a Democrat.
+He served from 1983 to 1984.

 Rosenthal is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1984 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Rosenthal sponsored and cosponsored.
 See full analysis methodology.

 Rosenthal was the primary sponsor of 3 bills that were enacted:

 - H.R.
 2176 (95th): An Act to amend the Accounting and Auditing Act of 1950 to provide for the audit, by the Comptroller General of the United States, of the Federal ...

 - H.J.Res.
 770 (95th): A resolution to authorize and request the President to issue a proclamation designating April 18, 1978, as “Education Day, U.S.A.”.

 - H.R.
 13261 (93rd): A bill to amend the International Claims Settlement Act of 1949, as amended, to provide for the timely determination of certain claims of American nationals settled by ...